saltysoup/terraform-runcommand-test/README.md

-This demo uses OS guest policy and cloud workflows to execute a one time command (creates a dummy.txt in C:\) on a running GCE Windows instance.
+This demo uses OS guest policy and cloud workflows to execute a one time operation on a running GCE instance.

 ## Usage Instructions